Gustavo Scoppa

-Gustavo Scoppa (Naples, March 7, 1856 - ?) was an Italian painter, mainly of land- and particularly sea-scapes.
+Giuseppe Gustavo Scoppa (7 March 1856, Naples - 1953) was an Italian painter, mainly of land- and particularly sea-scapes.

 He studied under his father's instructions, then at the Academy of Fine Arts of Naples.
 He has exhibited at the Promotrice of Naples.
 Among his paintings: Il cantiere mercantile di Castellammare; Marina di Puzzano; Seascape of Mollo; Beach at Capri; and Shore of Sorrento.